 Parents Sought for Ongoing Feedback

-The Northern Regional Children and Youth with Special Health Care Needs (CYSHCN) Center is looking for feedback from families through Parent Advisory Councils.
-We want parents to let us know what is working and what is not.
-We also would appreciate suggestions on additional training and programs.
-Additionally, these meetings will be an avenue for staff to provide updates on projects that we are developing.
+The Northern Regional Children and Youth with Special Health Care Needs (CYSHCN) Center is wanting to provide parents/caregivers with opportunities to network with other parent leaders to improve the lives of children with disabilities/ special health care needs.
+We also want parents to let us know what is working and what is not.
+We would appreciate suggestions on additional training and programs.
+Additionally, these meetings will be an avenue for staff to provide updates on projects that we are developing and receive feedback.

 We are looking for:

 - Parents/ primary caregivers of children with special health care needs and/or disabilities under age 22

 - Live in the 15 counties that are a part of the Northern Regional Center services area.
 3 separate networks will be set up so that travel will be minimized once we start meeting in person.
 A Zoom option will always be available as well.